jordantrizz/wpguide/README.md

 OS | Ubuntu 18 | explanation later.
 DNS | CloudFlare | Free and easy to use.
 Web Server | LiteSpeed | Currently provides the most functionality HTTP2/QUIC, etc.
+SSL | LetsEncrypt | Simple and Easy.
+Open to alternatives.
+PHP | LSAPI | LiteSpeed Server Application Programming Interface, Currently the fastest implementation of PHP.
 Front-End Cache | LiteSpeed | Still need to test Varnish.
 WP Caching Plugin | LiteSpeed | Provided for free and works with LiteSpeed's Front End cache.
 Also has all required caching options as WP Rocket, W3TC, etc.
 CDN | StackPath | Currently provides the easiest means to deploy.
 LiteSpeeds Caching plugin provides the means to deploy this CDN.
-PHP | LSAPI | LiteSpeed Server Application Programming Interface, Currently the fastest implementation of PHP.

 DB | Percona | XtraDB seems to be far supierior than MariaDB, even though its available within MariaDB.
 I'm biased here.
 Monitoring | New Relic | Free and simple.

+# Operating System
+Need to flesh this out with Operating System specifics.
+# DNS
+Need to flesh this out with DNS options.
+## CloudFlare
+# Web Server
+## NGiNX
+I think NGiNX has it's place, but unfortunately the paid version is insanely expensive, and is missing a big feature of being able to flush the entire fastcgi cache.

 ## LiteSpeed
 I've chosen LiteSpeed due to two simple facts.
 It has a memory based caching system, and provides the fastest PHP implementation to date.